Type of Loss:

 - Several pieces of custom high tolerance part testing machines were a total loss and had to be re-engineered.

-- ERS deployed one hundred personnel comprised of: engineers, electricians, HVAC and mechanical technicians.
+- ERS, Inc., deployed one hundred personnel comprised of: engineers, licensed electricians, licensed HVAC and mechanical technicians.

-- ERS performed a plant inspection and evaluation of all equipment.
+- Performed a plant inspection and evaluation of all equipment.
 Rust and corrosion inhibitor was applied to over 200 pieces of equipment within the first 24 hours, significantly improving the success of restoration.

-- Working with customer priorities, ERS deployed teams of various disciplines to specific pieces of equipment and to entire departments to start restoration.
-Working under the customer supplied specifications; ERS started the design and build of several custom test machines.
+- Working with customer priorities, we deployed teams of various disciplines to specific pieces of equipment and to entire departments to start restoration.
+Working under the customer supplied specifications; we started the design and build of several custom test machines.

 - Successfully restored several thousand manufactured components and specialty tooling that were compromised.

 - Customer’s temporary facility was up and running in two weeks.